keyouts/PixelBugBeta/PRIVACY_POLICY.md

 ## Local Storage

-Pixel Bug Beta uses local storage on your device for convenience features such as:
+Pixel Bug Beta uses local storage on your device for features such as:

 - autosave recovery
 - palette presets